VaheSaroyan/react-native-devtools/README.md

 1. **App Not Connecting**

-   - Ensure DevTools is launched before your React Native app
+   - Ensure DevTools is launched before your React app
-   - Check that your React Native app is running
+   - Check that your React app is running
    - Verify you're on the same network
    - Make sure the `socketURL` is correctly pointing to localhost:42831
    - Verify the Socket.IO client is properly installed in your app